rfo909/RForth/README.md

 in C, all instructions are a single byte.
 Number literals, like addresses of functions, are represented using a scheme as follows:

-First off, all non-number opcodes stay below 127, and so far all are printable, which makes stuff more readable (range 33-127 to be exact).
-To represent numeric values, the high bit is set to 1, and the second highest bit is set to 1 to indicate pushing a zero to the stack.
-If not, we assume there is a value on the stack to work with.
-That value is multiplied by 64, before adding the value of the last 6 bits (0-63).
+First off, all non-number opcodes stay below 127.
+To represent numeric values, the high bit is set to 1.
+The second highest bit is set to 1 to indicate pushing the value of the remaining 6 bits on to the stack.
+If second highest bit is 0, then pop a value from the stack, multiply by 64, then add the value of the last 6 bits (value 0-63).

 ```
 Example 1
 ---------
-0xC1 = 1100 0001
+0xC5 = 1100 0101

-Push 0 to stack
-Multiply it by 64 and add 1
+The x1xxxxxx bit indicates that the 6 bit value following should be pushed directly to stack

-Result 1
+Result 5

 Example 2
 ---------
 0xFF = 1111 1111

-Push 0 to the stack
-Multiply it by 64 and add 63

 Result 63

 Example 3
 ---------

-0xC1 0x82

-0xC1 = 1100 0001
+Representing the value 500

-Push 0 to stack
+0xC7 = 1100 1111 = Push 7 to stack
-Multiply by 64 and add 1

-0x82 = 1000 0010
-Multiply value on stack by 64 and add 2

-Result 66
+0xB4 = 1011 0100 = Pop 7, shift left 6 places (multiply by 64), add 52

+Two bytes on this format can represent values 0-4095.
 ```

 For global jumps, addresses are encoded as 3 bytes, or 18 bits.
 The word size (traditionally